Dale Vince: Politics

 Vince has made donations to both the Labour Party and the Green Party.
 Prior to the 2015 UK general election, he was one of several 'celebrities' who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.
 He endorsed the Labour Party in the 2019 general election.
 He has made donations to various Labour Party MPs, as well as environmental protest groups, such as Just Stop Oil, Extinction Rebellion, Greenpeace and Sea Shepherd Conservation Society.
+In the 2026 Clacton by-election—caused by Nigel Farage resigning then running while subject of a Parliamentary inquiry for undeclared donations—Vince pledged to support Farage's opponent Count Binface.

-Forest Green raised the Palestinian flag during a match in April 2022 "in solidarity with the Palestinian people".
-Vince said "Palestine has been under siege by Israel – by air land and sea, for decades.
+Forest Green raised the flag of Palestine during a match in April 2022 "in solidarity with the Palestinian people".
+Vince said "Palestine has been under siege by Israel – by air, land and sea, for decades.
 The US allows this, pumps billions into Israel to support its economy and military and uses its veto to block any meaningful action by the UN".
 He said the West's position in relation to Palestine "stands in stark contradiction to 'our' claims to moral superiority, civilisation and democratic values".
-Vince has been described as "anti-Israel" and "anti-Zionist" by The Jerusalem Post, which wrote that he was using the club "as a means to promote his anti-Israel agenda".
+Vince has been described as "anti-Israel" and "anti-Zionist" by The Jerusalem Post, which wrote that he was using the Forest Green Rovers "as a means to promote his anti-Israel agenda".

 On Times Radio, in the immediate aftermath of the 2023 Hamas-led attack on Israel, Vince stated that "one man's terrorist is another man's freedom fighter" when asked about Hamas.
-Angela Rayner said Vince's remark was "appalling".
+The deputy leader of the Labour Party, Angela Rayner said Vince's remark was "appalling".
 Vince said his remark was taken from a doctored video clip and that, in the same interview, he had agreed that Hamas were terrorists and Israel had a right to defend itself.

-In July 2024, Vince sued ownership of the political blog Guido Fawkes for libel, claiming that the site implied he supported Hamas by circulating a clip of the Times Radio interview that featured only the "freedom fighter" remark with no additional context.
+In July 2024, Vince sued the owners of the political blog Guido Fawkes for libel, claiming that the site implied he supported Hamas by circulating a clip of the Times Radio interview that featured only the "freedom fighter" remark with no additional context.
 The Daily Mail, GB News, and Tory MP Michael Fabricant apologised to Vince for advancing similar mischaracterisations of his views.
 The Daily Mail and GB News also paid Vince legal damages.
 In February 2025, Paul Staines, the founding editor of Guido Fawkes, agreed to pay £9,995 in damages in order to settle the libel suit against him.
 Vince has expressed his intention to donate the damages awarded in these suits to Palestinian charities.

+After the 2025 Bondi Beach shooting, in which gunmen targeted a Jewish event, Vince said "If antisemitism is rising in the world today then surely on any rational analysis, the biggest single cause of that will be the genocide in Palestine.
+I condemn all acts of violence and all forms of racism".
+The comment was criticised by Conservative Party politicians Kemi Badenoch and Kevin Hollinrake.